Internships and Externships

 This internship comes with a $5,000 stipend.
 Requirements for application are:

 Spanish and/or Portuguese proficiency - at minimum, speaking and reading

 Three-month summer commitment

 There are two placements in Kenya that may be available for interns from Seattle University School of Law.
-If you are interested, you should apply directly to the organization as set forth below with a copy of application materials to Lori Lamb at firstname.lastname@example.org.
-For more information on both placements, and on Kenya generally, you may contact Professor Slye at email@example.com.
-Applications to the internships are due Monday, February 24 at 5pm.
+For more information on both placements, and on Kenya generally, you may contact Professor Slye at firstname.lastname@example.org.
+Applications to the internships are due Monday, February 23 at 5pm.

 The Kenya Human Rights Commission (KHRC) is an independent non-governmental organization that campaign for human rights and a democratic Kenya through monitoring, documenting and publicizing rights violations.
 The KHRC is also linked to a network of 27 other human rights organizations throughout Kenya.
 KHRC was on the forefront of the struggle for democracy in the 1990s, and continues to use a variety of legal and advocacy tools to further human rights and democracy.
-Applications (a letter expressing interest and a CV) should be sent to the Internship Committee by email to firstname.lastname@example.org, with a copy to Andrew Odete (Chair of the Internship Committee): AOdete@khrc.or.ke; and to Kasiki Mudachi (Human Resources and Administrative Officer): KMudachi@khrc.or.ke.
 Visit the website for additional information www.khrc.or.ke.

 Please read the comprehensive report from the 2013 ICJ intern.